General Dental Informtion

 Gum Surgery

-In gum surgery, gums are pushed aside after anesthesia, and then sutured back in place but lower after cleaning the infected tissues and correcting the jawbone.
+In gum surgery, the gums are pushed aside after anesthesia, and then sutured back in place.
+However, they bring it lower after cleaning the infected tissues and correcting the jawbone.
 A special dressing is then placed on top, and the sutures are removed 7 to 10 days later.

 After Gum Surgery

 Pain, inflammation and minor bleeding are natural after gum surgery and disappear in 3 or 4 days.
-Contact a dentist if they continue and intensify.
+However, if they continue out of that range, and intensifies contact a dentist.

 It’s better to avoid consuming cold and hot liquids, brushing the area, and using mouthwash on the first day after gum surgery, but it’s unproblematic on the second day.